verbof/PARDISO.jl/README.md

     git clone https://github.com/verbof/PARDISO.jl PARDISO
     cd PARDISO/src

-Set correctly the `CC`, `FC`, `CL` variables to the correct values for your system in `Makefile.inc`.

-Then, modify the `Makefile` in order to link to the correct PARDISO shared library needed for compiling.
+Set correctly the `FC` variable to the correct value for your system in `Makefile`; then, modify the correct PARDISO shared library needed for compiling.

 ## The ParDiSO type